 What Makes DBS Altitude Visa Card Stand Out

 DBS Altitude Visa Card is great for average spenders seeking a miles card with respectable rewards rates and a variety of travel perks, but without an annual fee.
-To being with, consumers earn 1.2 miles per S$1 local spend, 2 miles for overseas spend on online transactions, and 5 miles for spend on overseas spend (at point-of-sale) and flight and hotel transactions.
+To being with, consumers earn 1.2 miles per S$1 local spend, 2 miles for overseas spend, and 3 miles for online flight and hotel transactions.
 While these rates are fairly standard, consumers boost earnings significantly through promotions.
-For example, consumers can often earn up to 10 miles per S$1 spend with Expedia and Kaligo.
+For example, consumers can often earn 6 miles per S$1 spend with Expedia and 10 miles per S$1 spend with Kaligo.
 Even better, miles never expire.
-Perks like travel insurance, dining and golfing privileges, and 2 free airport lounge visits per year also add value.
+Perks like a complimentary Digital Priority Pass membership that gives you 2 free airport lounge visits per year also adds value.

 Ultimately, however, what may appeal most to consumers seeking affordable travel cards to DBS Altitude Visa Card is its easily waivable annual fee.
-The S$192.6 fee is waived the first year and then subsequently for every year with an annual spend of S$25,000.
+The S$194.4 fee is waived as long as you meet the annual minimum spend of S$25,000.
 This breaks down to about S$2,100 in spend per month, which is reasonable for an average spender.
-In addition, cardholders who do pay the fee are rewarded with 10,000 bonus miles (worth $100), which effectively reduces the net cost to S$92.6.
+In addition, cardholders who do pay the annual fee are rewarded with 10,000 bonus miles (worth $100), which effectively reduces the net cost to S$94.40.
 DBS Altitude Visa Card is a great option for average spenders who prefer not to pay a fee, but would still like to earn miles quickly and enjoy perks when they travel.